ThomasSmyth/segment-comparison/README.md

-# segment_comparison
+# Starred segment mapper for Strava
-Strava tool to compare all segments between followers and clubs
+Strava tool to map all starred segments.